THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Illinois Institute of Technology (left), Ludwig Mies van der Rohe (middle), Crown Hall (right).
 Images courtesty of IIT & Wikipedia

-For years, as he drove daily into his office in the heart of the Chicagoland suburb Wilmette, only a few miles from his home, he’d pass by an empty lot bordered by a forest preserve and a waterway.
-A beautiful lot, he recalls, rife with obvious potential, but shunned by local builders and developers because of its unfortunate position on a floodplain, in a floodway, and encapsulating an isolated wetlands—the future site of the NEWLOOK Idea Home.
+For years, as he drove daily into his NEWLOOK office in the heart of Chicago suburb Wilmette, only a few miles from his home, he’d pass by an empty lot bordered by a forest preserve and a waterway.
+A beautiful lot, he says, rife with obvious potential, but shunned by local builders and developers because of its unfortunate position, being on a floodplain, in a floodway—a site that, despite its low price, had been deemed by most others as “too difficult.”
+The site of the future NEWLOOK Idea Home.

 A Lesson in Meditation